OCA/margin-analysis/sale_margin_delivered/readme/USAGE.rst

 `margin`: 45 (3 * 15)
 `margin_delivered`: 30 (2 * 15)

-Additionaly, you can check the margin and the margin percent in the sale order line.
+Additionally, you can check the margin and the margin percent in the sales order line.